| ot long ago, a

 buying a television or radio broadcast station in the same city.
 The new

 rules also allow television networks to buy more affiliate stations.
+Americans define ourselves by our freedom to question and criticize.

 If we surrender those rights, through the force of law, by intimidation,